jclo/rview/README.md

 $getChild(tag/id/name)          | returns the matching child object,
 $getChildren()                  | returns the list of the first level children,
 $getIdAndName()                 | returns the component's Id and name,
-$hyperscript(h)                 | returns an XML string of the hyperscript template,
+$hyperscript(args)              | converts an hyperscript format to an XML string,
 $setState()                     | updates a state value and updates the DOM accordingly,
 $listen(event, handler)         | listens a message,
 $emit(event, payload)           | sends a message,